soulripper13/speedtest_rt_ru/README.md

 5. Save changes.
 The integration will reload automatically.

 #### Manual Speed Test
+There are two ways to manually trigger a speed test:

+**Option 1: Button Entity (recommended)**
+Simply press the "Run Speedtest" button in your device dashboard or Lovelace UI.

+**Option 2: Service Call**
-The integration also exposes a service:
+The integration also exposes a service: `speedtest_rt_ru.perform_test`
-`speedtest_rt_ru.perform_test`
-You can call it manually to trigger a speed test and update all sensors.
-To call the service:
 1. Go to **Developer Tools → Services**.
 2. Select `speedtest_rt_ru.perform_test` from the dropdown.
 3. Call the service (no parameters required).